Aarvik/TradingAnalysisTool/README.md

 # TradingRobot
-Syslar med ting man nesten kan.
+Doing stuff I almost know.
+Collecting historical stock market data from the Oslo Stock Exchange and tangle with some prediction and machine learning algorithms.

-Steg 1.
-Hent data.
+Step 1.
+Collect data.
+Will be done using historical data Netfonds.

-Steg 2.
-Send data til en database
+Step 2.
+Send data to a DB (SQL)

-Steg 3.
-Gjør noe fornuftig med dataene.
+Step 3.
+Do something cool with the data in SQL

+Step 4.
+Profit?